threestudio-project/threestudio/README.md

 python launch.py --config configs/dreamfusion-sd.yaml --train --gpu 0 system.prompt_processor.prompt="a zoomed out DSLR photo of a baby bunny sitting on top of a stack of pancakes"
 ```

+threestudio uses [OmegaConf](https://github.com/omry/omegaconf) for flexible configurations.
+You can easily change any configuration in the YAML file by specifying arguments without `--`, for example the specified prompt in the above cases.
+For all supported configurations, please see our [documentation](https://github.com/bennyguo/threestudio/blob/main/DOCUMENTATION.md).

 The training lasts for 10,000 iterations.
 You can find visualizations of the current status in the trial directory which defaults to `[exp_root_dir]/[name]/[tag]@[timestamp]`, where `exp_root_dir` (`outputs/` by default), `name` and `tag` can be set in the configuration file.
 A 360-degree video will be generated after the training is completed.
 In training, press `ctrl+c` one time will stop training and head directly to the test stage which generates the video.
 Press `ctrl+c` the second time to fully quit the program.
 If you want to resume from a checkpoint, do:

 ```sh